 At first unleashing demonic death and destruction on characters with names like Sheriff Noel (Michael Xavier, 88, KIller High), Joy Wreath (Rashaana Cumberbatch) and Mayor Danica Bells (Miriam McDonald, Sea Beast, Degrassi: The Next Generation) doesn’t really seem like a bad thing.
 Especially when they live in a town whose biggest problem is “vaping teen hooligans”.
 It’s the opposite of the usual situation in films like this.
 Rather than being such assholes that we want them dead, the residents of Ornaments are so squeaky clean they’re unbearable.

-However, director Emma Jean Sutherland (Ponysitters Club, After the Storm) and writer Michael Zara (Major Crimes) do manage to pull off a scene involving little kids and gift wrapped boxes of body parts that has some real impact.
+However, director Emma Jean Sutherland (Ponysitters Club, After the Storm) and writer Michael Zara (Major Crimes) do manage to pull off a scene involving little kids and gift wrapped boxes of body parts that have some real impact.
 There’s also a nice kill involving a snowman.
 But for the most part, with plenty of off-screen kills and a Satan that looks more like Krampus than the Lord of Hell, Letters to Satan Claus doesn’t deliver the horror.
 It’s standard SyFy fare and nothing more.

 And as a parody of Hallmark’s celebrations of everything Ho Ho Hokey, it’s not particularly funny either.
 Apart from the ridiculous names and a few overdone characterizations, it’s mostly played straight.
 I was expecting Letters to Satan Claus to be more savage in its humour.
 And its horror too for that matter.

 Letters to Satan Claus certainly isn’t as bad as the other two seasonal horrors I’ve seen this year, Slayed and Toys of Terror, not that that is saying much.
 But it is amusing enough to be watchable.